 Millions of people have received unsolicited phone calls on their landline numbers in the USA and across other countries.
-But dealing with such spam is not easy if you don’t apply the right tips and tricks, and in this guide, I’ll show you the best way to block those unwanted callers on your landline numbers, so, make sure you apply the best practices and you use the right tools.
+But dealing with such spam is not easy if you don’t apply the right tips and tricks, and in this guide, I’ll show you the best way to block those unwanted callers on your landline numbers.
+So make sure you apply the best practices, and use the right tools.

 5 easy ways to stop Robocalls

 Keep in mind that when someone gets your number, he can also find your other contact details, so, even if you successfully blocked them, make sure you see if your public details are already listed.

 You can use Google or other advanced tools to search for yourself, as telemarketers can get your number using other options such as email or name.
 Now, here is to get rid of spam calls on your landline.

 The FCC guidelines provide a means to help resolve unwanted calls as well as guidelines surrounding how telemarketers and Robo-callers should operate without bugging down your life.
 Telemarketers could be restricted to only call your number after 8 a.m. and before 9 p.m. daily.